suzhenye/polykube/README.md

 ### `make kube-down`
 Bring down all of the kubernetes replicationControllers and services.
 (This doesn't kill all docker containers, not sure if I'm doing something wrong...)

+## How to Deploy

+1. Bring up the docker registry
+2. Push the docker images to the docker registry
+3. Bring up the other helping services
+4. Turn on the replication controllers for all of them

 ## Notes